zachstultz/anime-lang-track-corrector/readme.md

 Best used in tandem with https://github.com/iwalton3/media-scripts/tree/master/force-signs in my opinion.
 Use my script to correct any unmarked languages, and his to force the signs.

-## Common Use Case
-You have an anime mkv file that has dual audio, so it has two english subtitle files within it.
-A subtitle for all dialogue to be used with the japanese audio, and a signs & songs subtitle for use with the english audio.
-But the problem is that the signs & songs or full subtitles language flag isn't set properly, it's showing as Undetermined or Not Applicable.

-That is the purpose of this program, in my case, for use with plex.
-Plex can very easily pick subtitles and audio for you automatically based on your preferences, but it can't do this when the tracks aren't marked with their proper language.

 ## Setup Instructions
 ### Linux (Ubuntu/Debian)
 1. Run ``` git clone https://github.com/zachstultz/anime-lang-track-corrector ```